Stephenremmi/PowerQuoteApp/README.md

 # PowerQuoteApp
-Quote App
+Quote App is landing page that display inspirational quotes to the user and also the user can add his/her quotes to be viewed by millions of people accessing the page.
-### By Stephen Remmi
+### Author

-This project was generated with [angular CLI] version 9.1.5 This is a landing page that displays inpirational quotes to the user and also the user can add his/her name.
+**Stephen Remmi**

 ## Live site
 Here is a link to the deployed site:[https://stephenremmi.github.io/PowerQuoteApp/]